 - Women should always tell their doctor and x-ray technologist if they are pregnant.
 See the Safety in X-ray, Interventional Radiology and Nuclear Medicine Procedures page for more information about pregnancy and x-rays.

 A Word About Minimizing Radiation Exposure

 Doctors take special care during x-ray exams to use the lowest radiation dose possible while producing the best images for evaluation.
 National and international radiology protection organizations continually review and update the technique standards radiology professionals use.

 Modern x-ray systems minimize stray (scatter) radiation by using controlled x-ray beams and dose control methods.
 This ensures that the areas of your body not being imaged receive minimal radiation exposure.

-What are the limitations of Bone X-ray (Radiography)?
+What are the limitations of bone x-ray?

 While x-ray images are among the clearest, most detailed views of bone, they provide little information about muscles, tendons or joints.

 An MRI may be more useful in identifying bone and joint injuries (e.g., meniscal and ligament tears in the knee, rotator cuff and labrum tears in the shoulder) and in imaging of the spine (because both the bones and the spinal cord can be evaluated).
 MRI can also detect subtle or occult fractures or bone bruises (also called bone contusions or microfractures) not visible on x-ray images.